 Why sacrifice anything?
 Here, it’s possible to continue playing the sport you love and get a first-rate education.
-About 30 percent of Carthage students discover the benefits of competing on our 27 NCAA Division III teams.
+About 30 percent of Carthage students discover the benefits of competing in our 28 varsity sports.

 The Full College Experience

-Outside of class, Dante carves up his time among track and field, work, and his fraternity, Delta Omega Nu.
+Outside of class, Dante carved up his time among track and field, work, and his fraternity, Delta Omega Nu.
 Tough?
 Sure.
-It just takes planning and discipline.
+It just took planning and discipline.

-“I ended up choosing Carthage because it was a smaller, more intimate college. … Being able to run track here has been the cherry on top.”
+“I ended up choosing Carthage because it was a smaller, more intimate college. … Being able to run track there was the cherry on top.”

 Dante Graham ’20